KxSystems/ml/README.md

 ## Status

-The embedPy library is still in development and is available here as a beta release.
+The nlp library is still in development and is available here as a beta release.
 If you have any issues, questions or suggestions, please write to ai@kx.com.